meltano/handbook/src/_peopleops/benefits.md

 #### Office space / non-distracting work environment optionality

 We are first and foremost remote always, in that we do not have any offices, but we understand that some people prefer or need an out of home office option.
 We allow team members to expense up to $500/month no questions asked.
-Anything beyond $500 requires manager approval (and evidence that the choice of coworking space/sitter is reasonable and within market rate).
+Anything beyond $500 requires manager approval (and evidence that the choice of coworking space is reasonable and within market rate).

 ### Self Care of Yourself Stipend